Permanent

 Free exhibition

-IWM London’s new Second World War Galleries display over 1,500 collection items that will bring to life a war which affected millions of people from around the world, from London to Russia, to New Zealand, to China and the Philippines.
+IWM London’s Second World War Galleries display over 1,500 collection items that bring to life a war which affected millions of people from around the world, from London to Russia, to New Zealand, to China and the Philippines.

 It is a war with which everyone will have a personal connection.

 Dedicated to conserving, displaying and interpreting stories of the most devastating conflict in human history, IWM London is the first museum in the world to house Second World War Galleries and The Holocaust Galleries under the same roof.
-These new galleries will change the way we understand the past for generations to come.
+These galleries will change the way we understand the past for generations to come.

 Spanning two floors, these vast new, award-winning galleries bring together the stories of real people from diverse communities to examine the complex relationship between the Holocaust and the course and consequences of the Second World War.